 Even before the COVID-19 pandemic took hold of the U.S economy, many Americans were overstretched with credit card debt.
-Delinquent credit card debt (payment late by more than 90 days) rose 5.32% in late 2019.
-And the average credit card debt per household was $8,398 heading into the spring.
+Delinquent credit card debt (payments late by more than 90 days) rose 5.32% in late 2019, and the average credit card debt per household was $8,398 heading into spring 2020.

-If your income has gone down and you can’t make credit card payments, the debt can add up quickly.
-By recommendation of the Federal Deposit Insurance Commission (FDIC), most credit card companies are working with customers to provide relief options such as temporarily deferring payments, lowering payments, waiving late fees, interest-rate reduction, and payment plans.
+By recommendation of the Federal Deposit Insurance Commission (FDIC), most credit card companies did work with customers to provide relief options through the pandemic, such as temporarily deferring payments, lowering payments, waiving late fees, interest-rate reduction, and payment plans.

 When you’re dealing with debt on multiple credit cards, you need to make a plan for tackling it in the most efficient way possible.
 Here are a few methods you can use to start paying down your high-interest debt: